This is Part 2 of 2. These links will get you quickly to your topic of interest on page 1 or 2.

 Good mothers and spiderlings

 Spiderlings are usually on their own from the time they leave their egg sac, but those in a group of spiders called wolf spiders ride around on their mother’s back for about ten days.
 Comb-footed spider mothers (family Theridiidae) feed their spiderlings with liquid from their mouths.
-In 2018 surprised researchers in China discovered that Toxeus magnus spiderlings suckle a high-protein “spider milk” from their mother’s egg-laying organ (the ovipositor) for twenty days, and after leaving their nest, the spiderlings return to nurse for still another twenty days.
+In 2018 surprised researchers in China discovered that Toxeus magnus spiderlings suckle a high-protein “spider milk” from their mother’s egg-laying organ for 40 days.

 Most spiderlings leave their birthplace by “ballooning” away: They climb up a tall object, such as a branch, tree, or fence post, and let the breeze pull silk from their spinnerets to use as a “dragline.”
 A newly hatched spider weighs so little that as the dragline lengthens, it eventually pulls the tiny body up and away.
 At some point the airborne spider catches on something and from there begins its independent life.